Build ProcesTrending Topics

 Last week we covered how to get a lot ready to list.
-This week we wanna talk about how to actually market it once it’s on the market.
+This week we wanna talk about how actually to market it once it’s on the market.

 Here are some quick tips to get your lot SOLD:

 - The lot’s “It” factor … We’ll start with the most important thing—what about this specific lot that will elicit emotion?
 Is it because it’s in a great school district?
 Is it conveniently located close to grocery stores and other shopping?
 Or is it more because of the size and all the freedom that allows (horses, ATVs, etc) the wooded setting, the rolling farmland, the stream running through the backyard?
 Your lot has an “it” factor.
 And that’s what you should spend your time talking about.